mongodb/docs-realm/source/mongodb/tables/query-role-configuration.rst

    * - | ``apply_when``
        | Document
-     - A :doc:`JSON Expression </services/json-expressions>` that
-       evaluates to ``true`` when this role should be applied.
+     - A :ref:`rule expression <expressions>` that evaluates to ``true`` when this role should be applied.

    * - | ``read``
        | Boolean or Document
        | *Default:* ``false``
-     - A boolean or :doc:`JSON Expression </services/json-expressions>`
-       that evaluates to ``true`` if the role has permission to read all fields in the document.
+     - A :ref:`rule expression <expressions>` that evaluates to ``true`` if the role has permission to read all fields in the document.

        Document-level read permissions take priority over any field-level permissions.
 If a role has a document-level ``read`` rule, it applies to all fields in the document and cannot be overridden.
 To define specific field-level rules with a default fallback, use ``additional_fields`` instead.

    * - | ``write``
        | Boolean or Document
        | *Default:* ``false``
-     - A boolean or :doc:`JSON Expression </services/json-expressions>`
-       that evaluates to ``true`` if the role has permission to add, modify, or remove all fields in the document.
+     - A :ref:`rule expression <expressions>` that evaluates to ``true`` if the role has permission to add, modify, or remove all fields in the document.

        Document-level write permissions take priority over any field-level permissions.
 If a role has a document-level ``write``